joromir/pubsub_code_sample/README.md

 We need `Redis` for message persistence so each subscriber receives the recent messages from the last 30 minutes on established connection with the broker.

+- Two ways to propel the central broker:
-- Propel central broker by: `PubSubRedis::Broker.new.run`
+  - `PubSubRedis::Broker.new.run`
+  - `bundle exec rake ps:broker`

+The aforementioned rake task uses the default development configuration - `localhost:20000`.

 By default `PubSubRedis::Broker` has a dependency injection of `PubSubRedis::LocationTuple` which evaluates to the tuple `(localhost, 20_000)` if nothing else is mentioned.